 Alternate perspective: There is much in life that we can’t control.
 Be careful that you don’t assume responsibility for what you really don’t have the power to cure.
 Consider this perspective instead: “If I were to do one thing, what is the single most beneficial thing I could do right now to help Mom feel better?”

 Stay flexible.
 Quite often we go to all-or-nothing thinking.
-Agree to do more, or less, depending on your needs at this moment, as well as their needs.
+Instead, agree to do more, or less, depending on your needs at this moment, as well as their needs.
 Saying “no” today does not mean that you won’t say “yes” tomorrow.
 It just may be that this task at this time is not as important as keeping your own well from running completely dry.

 Heed the wisdom of safety experts.
 Remember the instructions when an airplane is in trouble: If you are traveling with someone who needs help, you must first put on your own oxygen mask and then help the person you care for.
 This is not selfish behavior.
 It’s simply the wisest way to allocate a scarce resource: You!

 Acknowledge to yourself what you have done so far.
 It’s probably quite a lot.
 And if you need to say “no” to a specific task, perhaps you can say “yes” to something else.
 “I’m sorry, Dad, I can’t make dinner for you tonight, but I can take you to your doctor’s appointment tomorrow.”
 Framing your willingness to help in this way gives you the ability to set personal boundaries while also participating in your loved one’s care.

 What are all the ways you have given so far?
 What tasks honestly feel like they would stretch you too much?